 2.8 Members who are not members of the Planning & Regulatory Committee may wish to address the committee on a matter within their division.
 In this circumstance, they will inform the Chairman and Committee Manager of their wish to speak prior to the meeting.
-They will then be entitled to speak immediately after representatives of the applicant and/or objectors have addressed the committee in accordance with Article 2.03 (b)(ii) of the Council's Constitution. the Chairman may terminate a speech by a Member if s/he considers that it is not contributing to the effective working of the meeting.
+The order of speakers, which includes representations from a Local Member, is found at Point 7 of this document.
+The Chairman may terminate a speech by a Member if s/he considers that it is not contributing to the effective working of the meeting.